An app that turns your photos into Renaissance paintings became so popular that it crashed

 "Due to the overwhelming popularity of the site, we are currently down for maintenance," a notice on the site said.

-The app uses data to turn your face into art
+Turn your face into art

 AI Portraits uses data from tens of thousands of paintings, ranging from the Renaissance to the contemporary era.